climate-tech-handbook/climate-tech-handbook/docs/how-to-use-the-handbook.md

 Before selecting your learning level, remember this:

 This Handbook is a **community-driven, open-source project**—we welcome you to learn and contribute alongside us.
-Being part of an open-source project is a unique way to prove your skills, gain real-world experience, and create lasting impact.
+Being part of an open-source project is a unique way to showcase your skills, gain real-world experience, and make a lasting impact.

 How You Can Contribute: